 What should I include in my abstract?

-You must use the provided abstract template and describe the following:
+You must use the provided CRI abstract template and describe the following:

 Do I have to use the AACI CRI abstract template?

-It is important for authors to use the AACI CRI abstract template, as the template requires the same information that will be collected in the online submission tool.
-In addition to completing the submission form, authors must upload their completed abstract template in Word format to simplify formatting and editing.
-We also recommend using the AACI style guide to ensure consistency in punctuation and grammar.
+It is highly recommended authors use the abstract template, as the template requires the same information that will be collected in the online submission tool.

 May I submit an abstract presented at a past meeting?